isb-cgc/readthedocs/docs/source/sections/BigQueryTableSearchUI.rst

 Table Preview
 ++++++++++++++

-A few rows of the data in a BigQuery table can be viewed by clicking on the **Preview** button on the right-hand side.
+A few rows of the data in a BigQuery table can be viewed by clicking on the **Preview** button.
 This feature allows the user to get a better idea of the contents and format of the data.

 .. image:: BigQuery/BigQueryTableSearch-PreviewTableOption.png